 If you are selling goods or products online and some of your customers are located in the District of Columbia, you need to be aware of the state’s Internet sales tax rules.
-As you read, keep in mind that collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.
+Collection of sales tax on Internet sales has been a matter of ongoing debate both at the state and federal level.

 The General Rule: Physical Presence in the State

 Under Washington, D.C. law, some items may be exempt from sales tax, and certain purchasers may not be required to pay sales tax.
-For example, most types of food for home consumption (foods defined as “eligible foods” are exempt from sales tax.
-For additional information on exemptions, consult generally the various paragraphs under Section 47-2001(n)(2) of the D.C.
-Official Code, as well as Section 47-2005 of the Code.
+For example, most types of food for home consumption (foods defined as eligible foods) are exempt from sales tax.
+For additional information on exemptions, consult generally the various paragraphs under Section 47-2005 of the D.C.
+Official Code.

 The Customer’s Responsibility

-In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a “use tax.”
-(An OTR FAQ page confirms that this is how the use tax works.)
-The complete D.C. use tax laws are codified as D.C.
+In cases where the online retailer does not have to collect sales tax, it is the customer’s responsibility to pay the tax—in which case it is known not as a sales tax but, rather, a use tax.
+The complete D.C. use tax laws are codifiedas D.C.
 Code Sections 47-2201 through 47-2212.